lsst-sqre/sqr-009/index.rst

 Implementation Phases
 =====================

-Phase 1: Initial project structure
-    - Create the Django project and initial web application
+Phase 1: DM-5728 Create Django project and initial dashboard app  (See Appendix A)

+    - Implement the ``Dataset``, ``Visit`` and ``Ccd`` tables in the django ORM layer, as a minimum set of tables for the dashboard app
+    - Prototype home page and dashboard pages
     - Integration of bokeh server with Django

-    - Model dataset, visit and ccd tables in the Django ORM layer
-    - Implement template code to compute QA results
-    - Implement template code for registration of the QA results in the database
+Phase 2: DM-5745 Implement ingestion code for the QA results

+    - Ability to ingest JSON file produced by QA analysis code described in dmtn-008.lsst.io/en/latest/

+Phase 2: Adding more interactions to the dashboard
     - Ability to display available datasets
     - Ability to select a dataset and display QA results for each visit in a table
-    - Implement a diagnostic plot showing processing status

-Phase 2: Adding more interactions to the dashboard
     - Ability to select a visit from a list or from a plot and display the focal plane with summary information for each ccd (color coded)